-This is one of the annoying areas where we have to learn a formula.
-Obviously our friend here didn't learn it.
-So here goes.
+This is one of the areas where we have to learn a formula - obviously our friend here didn't learn it!

-Using the formula, how can you work out the percentage change?
+Using this formula, how can you work out the percentage change?